solana-labs/solana/docs/src/wallet-guide/hardware-wallets/ledger.md

 You can use other values for the number after `key=` as well.
 Any of the addresses displayed by these commands are valid Solana wallet addresses.
-The private portion associated with each address is stored securely on the Nano device, and is used to sign transactions from this address.
+The private portion associated with each address is stored securely on the Nano, and is used to sign transactions from this address.
 Just make a note of which keypair URL you used to derive any address you will be using to receive tokens.